Skip to content

 UK and EU students

-For more details, please visit our course fees page.
+For more details on course pages, please visit our course fees page.

 Every course has day-to-day costs for basic books, stationery, printing and photocopying.
 The amounts vary between courses.

-If your course offers a placement opportunity, you may need to pay for an Enhanced Disclosure & Barring Service (DBS) check.
+As this course requires it, you will need to pay for a Disclosure & Barring Service (DBS) check.

 You are required to be volunteering or employed in a learning support, or similar, role for the duration of the course.
-The expectation is that you make arrangements to attend your employment or voluntary work, and meet any travel costs.
+The expectation is that you make arrangements to attend your employment or voluntary work and meet any travel costs.

 How to apply